 Honeysuckle Facts

-- Firstly, the term Honeysuckle actually names an entire Family of stunningly beautiful plants placed in the Caprifoliaceae family.
-Secondly, each of these remarkable species develops as either arching shrubs or twining vines.
-Furthermore, a surprising total of roughly 180 recognized species of the plant exist at this time.
-However, several other species remain under consideration for inclusion in the group at this time.
+- Perhaps surprisingly to some, the term Honeysuckle actually names an entire Family of stunningly beautiful plants placed in the Caprifoliaceae family.
+Due to this nature, each of these beautiful and remarkable species develops as either arching shrubs or twining vines.

-- As of now, roughly 100 of the recognized Honeysuckle forms remain endemic to the country of China, in Asia.
-Further, the continents of Europe and North America, along with the country of India, each serve as home to 20 of the member species.
-The remaining forms of this marvelous Family appear scattered throughout various locations in the continents of Australia and Africa.
+- As of now, approximately 100 of the recognized Honeysuckle forms evolved as endemic to the country of China, in Asia.
+The continents of Europe and North America, along with the large country of India, each further serve as home to a total of 20 of the member species.

 Related Articles